alex-moffat/HTML-Projects/README.md

 # HTML-Projects
 Projects contained in this folder are using HTML5, CSS3, and JavaScript.
-Some projects are very small and were created in a few minutes and other took up to 1 - 4 days.
+Some projects are very small and were created in a few minutes and others took up to 1 - 4 days.
 The content menu highlights a cross section of projects and code samples of various complexity.

 ## CONTENTS
 - [Bootstrap One-Page Website](#bootstrap-one-page-website)